MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-enrichment-phase-content.md

 ## Cleaning

-The goal of a vector search is to return the closest semantic matches to a query.
-The goal of cleaning the data that is embedded is to support closeness matches by eliminating potential differences that aren't material to the semantics of the text.
+Chunking your data supports your workload in its efforts to find the most relevant chunks, typically through vectorizing those chunks and storing them in a vector database.
+An optimized vector search returns only those rows in that database which have the closest semantic matches to the query.
+The goal of cleaning the data to support closeness matches by eliminating potential differences that aren't material to the semantics of the text.
 The following are some common cleaning procedures.

+> [!NOTE]
-> Note: you will want to return the original, uncleaned chunk as the query result, so you will add an additional field to store the cleaned and vectorized data.
+> You will want to return the original, uncleaned chunk as the query result, so you will add an additional field to store the cleaned and vectorized data.

 * **Lowercasing** - Lowercasing allows words that are capitalized, such as words at the beginning of a sentence, to match with those same words within a sentence.
-Embeddings are case-sensitive meaning "Cheetah" and "cheetah" would potentially result in a different vector.
+Embeddings are case-sensitive meaning "Cheetah" and "cheetah" would typically result in a different vector for the same logical word.
 For example, for the embedded query: "what is faster, a cheetah or a puma?"
 The following embedding: "cheetahs are faster than pumas" is a closer match than embedding "Cheetahs are faster than pumas."
 Some lowercasing strategies lowercase all words, including proper nouns, while other strategies include just lowercasing the first words in a sentence.
 * **Remove stop words** - Stop words are words such as "a", "an" and "the" that commonly occur in sentences.
 You can remove stop words to reduce the dimensionality of the resulting vector.
 Removing stop words would allow both "a cheetah is faster than a puma" and "the cheetah is faster than the puma" to both be vectorially equal to "cheetah faster puma."
 However, it's important to understand that some stop words hold semantic meaning.
 For example, "not" might be considered a stop word, but would hold significant semantic meaning.
 It's important to test to see the effect of removing stop words.
-* **Fix spelling mistakes** - A misspelled doesn't match with the correctly spelled word in the embedding model.
-For example, "cheatah" isn't the same as "cheetah" in the embedding.
+* **Fix spelling mistakes** - A misspelled word doesn't match with the correctly spelled word in the embedding model.
+For example, "cheatah" (_sic_) isn't the same as "cheetah" in the embedding.
 You should fix spelling mistakes to address this challenge.
 * **Remove unicode characters** - Removing unicode characters can reduce noise in your chunks and reduce dimensionality.
 Like stop words, some unicode characters might contain relevant information.
 It's important to test to understand the impact of removing unicode characters.
-* **Normalization**: Normalizing the text to standards such as expanding abbreviations, converting numbers to words, and expanding contractions like "I'm" to "I am."
+* **Normalization**: Normalizing the text to standards such as expanding abbreviations, converting numbers to words, and expanding contractions like "I'm" to "I am" can help increase the performance of vector searches.

 ## Augmenting chunks